 The Prime Minister said in her Statement that until the UK withdraws from the EU, it continues to play a full role in meetings.
 Can the noble Baroness therefore say whether the Fisheries Minister, George Eustice, last week left the Agriculture and Fisheries Council early to attend votes in the Commons?
 If so, has there been any detrimental impact on the UK fishing fleet or has it lost out on access to any EU quotas as a result?
 Or did it really not make any difference?

 My Lords, it is the time for end-of-term reports, and this Statement represents that of the Government in respect of Brexit.
 Like the assiduous student that she was, the Prime Minister has carefully presented her course work.
 She has one agreement to show for almost nine months of negotiations since the triggering of Article 50.
 It is in three parts.
 The Government have agreed to honour their financial commitments—good, but this was merely bowing to the inevitable.
-They have agreed to allow EU migrants to stay in the EU—good, but this principle was never seriously in contention.
-It has kicked the Northern Ireland problem down the road—bad, but given the fundamental incompatibility contained in the Government’s position, this is an inevitable delay until or unless the Government work out what they want their trading relationship with the EU to be.
+They have agreed to allow EU migrants to stay in the UK—good, but this principle was never seriously in contention.
+They have kicked the Northern Ireland problem down the road—bad, but given the fundamental incompatibility contained in the Government’s position, this is an inevitable delay until or unless the Government work out what they want their trading relationship with the EU to be.